microsoft/FluidFramework/docs/content/docs/faq.md

 title: Frequently Asked Questions
 ---

+The following are short, sometimes superficial answers to some of the most common questions we hear about Fluid Framework.

 ## What is Fluid Framework?

 Fluid Framework is a collection of client libraries for building applications with distributed state.
 These libraries